 This course is an introduction to a world language.
-Through level of ability to use the language in speaking, writing, readstudy of the language's grammar, vocabulary, and pronuncia- ing, and understanding of the language.
-Students may repeat tion, this course emphasizes the development of speaking, the course in different languages.
-Prerequisite: LANG 2113 of writing, reading, and understanding the target language at the same language. a novice level while developing an appreciation of life in the countries and regions where the language is spoken.
-LANG 2501 Modern Language Capstone (1-0-1) Students may repeat the course in different languages.
-The Modern Language Capstone course evaluates and Prerequisite: ENGL 1113 or concurrent enrollment.
+Through study of the language's grammar, vocabulary, and pronunciation, this course emphasizes the development of speaking, writing, reading, and understanding the target language at a novice level while developing an appreciation of life in the countries and regions where the language is spoken.
+Students may repeat the course in different languages.
+Prerequisite: ENGL 1113 or concurrent enrollment.